Atlanta hip-hop: History

 Atlanta hip-hop has influenced other mainstream forms of media.
 The television show Atlanta, which chronicles the lives of two cousins as they navigate the hip-hop world, exemplifies this broader impact.
 It has earned two Golden Globe awards and two Emmy awards.
 A number of Atlanta-based artists, including Killer Mike and Jermaine Dupri, have also become involved in local and national political movements.

 Top-selling artists

-Local multi-platinum artists include Ludacris, Ciara, B.o.B, Outkast, T.I., and Young Jeezy.
-The following hip-hop, rap, R&B and soul artists have had #1 or #2 albums or singles on the U.S. Hot 100 chart:
+Local multi-platinum artists include Ludacris, Ciara, B.o.B, Outkast, T.I., and Jeezy.
+The following hip-hop, rap, R&B, and soul artists have had #1 or #2 albums or singles on the U.S. Hot 100 chart: